dekellum/body-image/body-image-futio/README.md

 MSRV := 1.45.2

 The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.
+MSRV will only be increased in a new MINOR (or MAJOR) release of this crate.
+However, some direct or transitive dependencies unfortunately have or may increase MSRV in PATCH releases.
+Known examples are listed below:

+* http 0.2.5 increased MSRV to 1.46.0
+* hyper 0.14.5 adds a socket2 0.4 dependency, MSRV 1.46.0

+Users may need to selectively control updates by preserving/distributing a Cargo.lock file in order to control MSRV.

 ## License